-Alisa has extensive experience advising on claims regarding portable and wearable electronic devices, home entertainment devices and systems, home appliances, construction materials, medical equipment, packaging, and static, animated and transitional graphical user interfaces and icons.
+Alisa has extensive experience advising on claims regarding apparel, footwear, athletic accessories and equipment, portable and wearable electronic devices, home entertainment devices and systems, home appliances, construction materials, medical equipment, packaging, and static, animated and transitional graphical user interfaces and icons.

 She earned her J.D. from Washington & Lee University, focusing the majority of her practicum-based studies on intellectual property coursework.
-Throughout law school, Ms. Abbott was actively involved in community service.
+Throughout law school, Alisa was actively involved in community service.
 As a third-year law student, she served as president of the Women’s Law Student Organization, as well as a court appointed special advocate.
-Upon graduation, Ms. Abbott received recognition for exceptional law-related service.
+Upon graduation, Alisa received recognition for exceptional law-related service.